samiazirar/mvtracker/README.md

 Our generic loader [`GenericSceneDataset`](./mvtracker/datasets/generic_scene_dataset.py) supports adding new datasets.
 It can compute depths on the fly with [DUSt3R](https://github.com/naver/dust3r), [VGGT](https://vgg-t.github.io), [MonoFusion](https://imnotprepared.github.io/research/25_DSR/index.html), or [MoGe-2](https://github.com/microsoft/MoGe), and can also estimate camera poses with VGGT.

-**Scene normalization.** Performance depends strongly on scene normalization.
-MVTracker was trained on Kubric with randomized but bounded scales and camera setups.
-At test time, scenes with very different scales, rotations, or translations must be aligned to this distribution.
-Our generic loader provides an automatic normalization that assumes the ground plane is parallel to the XY plane.
-This automatic normalization worked reasonably well for 4D-Dress, Hi4D, EgoExo4D, and SelfCap.
-For Panoptic and DexYCB, we applied manual similarity transforms, which are encoded in the respective dataloaders.
-Robust, general-purpose normalization remains an open challenge.

-**Main bottleneck.** The central challenge in multi-view 3D point tracking is 4D reconstruction: obtaining depth maps that are accurate, temporally consistent, and available in real time, especially under sparse-view setups.
-MVTracker performs well when sensor depth and camera calibration are provided, but in settings where both must be estimated, errors in reconstruction quickly make tracking unreliable.
-While learned motion priors help tolerate moderate noise, they cannot replace a robust reconstruction backbone.
-We believe progress will hinge on methods that jointly solve depth estimation and tracking for mutual refinement, or large-scale foundation models for 4D reconstruction and tracking that fully leverage data and compute.
-We hope the community will direct future efforts toward this goal.

 ## Evaluation